 At 90 cents per share annually, AM's dividend yield based on the June 30 closing stock price comes to 8.7%.

 Analysts' consensus recommendation on AM stock stands at Hold, according to data from S&P Global Market Intelligence.
 Their average annual earnings growth forecast stands at 3% over the next three to five years.

 - Market value: $17.9 billion

 - Annual dividend prior to change: $1.48 per share

 The most recent quarterly dividend of 30 cents per share – down from a previous payout of 37 cents a share – will result in annual dividend savings of about $150 million.
-At a projected $1.20 a share annually, PEAK's dividend yield comes to 3.7% at the March 18 closing price.
+At a projected $1.20 a share annually, PEAK's dividend yield comes to 3.6% as of the end of June.